 - 65 - The last and only check of Item 3, performed in February.

-For each content group, you can set a benchmark with a start and end time.
-The average Acrolinx score of all checks for that content group within that period becomes the benchmark value.
+For each Content Group, you can set a baseline range with a start and end time.
+The average Acrolinx Score of all checks for that Content Group within that period becomes the baseline.
 Acrolinx includes only content that was checked after the start time you've set.

-In the chart above, you can see that the time period set for the content group PRODUCT MARKETING is highlighted purple.
-Only the Acrolinx scores within that highlighted area are taken into account for the benchmark value.
+In the chart above, you can see that the time period set for the Content Group PRODUCT MARKETING is highlighted purple.
+Only the Acrolinx Scores within that highlighted area are taken into account for the baseline.

 Creating a Content Group